Part 1: How to Study for FAA Written Exams

 Step 2.3: Practical Task & Industry Standard References

-Primary Approved Data
+Primary Acceptable Data

 • Aircraft Maintenance Manuals (AMM)